 2006, November 27

 New Bookmobile is delivered (service begins January 2007).
-While this vehicle is designed as a replacement to the existing twelve year old bookmobile, it will utilize the same satellite technology the existing Cybermobile employs.
+While designed as a replacement to the existing twelve year old bookmobile, it utilizes the same satellite technology as the existing Cybermobile.

 2007, march 25